 Before you go to a doctor's office or hospital emergency department (ED), call ahead and tell them that you have or think you may have COVID-19.
 Tell them about any underlying conditions you might have, such as heart disease, diabetes, or lung disease or medicines you are taking, including over-the-counter medicines, vitamins, and nutritional supplements.
-Wear a cloth face mask with at least two layers when you visit the office or ED, unless it makes it hard to breathe.
+Wear a cloth face mask with at least two layers when you visit the office or ED, unless it makes it too hard to breathe.
 This will help protect other people you come in contact with.

 What to Expect at Your Office Visit